 Launched in 2023, GBIS is a £1 billion government programme targeting homes with poor energy efficiency.
 Open to a wide range of households, it provides funding for measures like loft and cavity wall insulation.
 The scheme is designed to reduce energy bills, improve comfort, and accelerate decarbonisation.

-• Average SAP rating improvement: 5 SAP points
+- Average SAP rating improvement: 5 SAP points

-• Average carbon savings: 0.63 tonnes of CO₂ saved per property per annum
+- Average carbon savings: 0.63 tonnes of CO₂ saved per property per annum

-• Average household bill savings: £240 annual saving per household per year.
+- Average household bill savings: £240 annual saving per household per year.
 Note these are notional annual fuel bill savings predicted by RdSAP.

-Depth of Retrofit –GBIS is limited to single, lower-cost measures such as loft or cavity wall insulation, with dual measure capability only being introduced recently.
+Depth of Retrofit – GBIS is limited to single, lower-cost measures such as loft or cavity wall insulation, with dual measure capability only being introduced recently.

-Funding Intensity –GBIS spreads its financial support more thinly to reach higher volumes of households.
+Funding Intensity – GBIS spreads its financial support more thinly to reach higher volumes of households.

 While per-home savings may be smaller than whole-house retrofit programmes, the aggregated impact across thousands of homes is significant.
 For local authorities, GBIS can complement more targeted schemes like Warm Homes by delivering quick wins in energy efficiency.
+However, it may mean homes need revisiting in future and the full opportunity offered by finding an engaged household is lost.

 Home Upgrade Grant Phase 2 (HUG2) (superseded by Warm Homes: Local Grant)